-The Senate Budget Resolution, passed in the nature of a substitute for language in H.Con.Res.83, included S.Amdt.
-249, sponsored by Senator John Kerry, to restore funding for programs related to global climate change to the funding level of \$4.5 billion over 10 years, primarily for existing programs.
-Among the purposes identified by the amendment were "addressing global climate change concerns...promoting domestic energy security....to provide increased funding to ensure adequate U.S. participation in negotiations...pursuant to the Senate-ratified U.N.
+The 2001 Senate Budget Resolution, passed in the nature of a substitute for language in H.Con.Res.83, included S.Amdt.
+249, sponsored by Sen. John Kerry, to restore funding for programs related to global climate change to the funding level of \$4.5 billion over 10 years, primarily for existing programs.
+Among the purposes identified by the amendment were "....to provide increased funding to ensure adequate U.S. participation in negotiations...pursuant to the Senate-ratified U.N.
 Framework Convention on Climate Change..." and other purposes.
-Passed by the Senate April 6, 2001.
+(Passed by the Senate April 6, 2001.
 See Congressional Record p.
-S3641.
+S3641.)